Bira/octopus-carnival/_drafts/lets-read-dungeon-fantasy.md

 ## What Is Dungeon Fantasy?

-"Dungeon Fantasy" is the name of the very specific sub-genre of fantasy that Dungeons & Dragons arguably created.
+"Dungeon Fantasy" is the name Steve Jackson Games invented to describe the very specific sub-genre of fantasy that Dungeons & Dragons arguably created.
 It's probably the most popular genre in the tabletop RPG hobby, though people tend lump it in with the broader "fantasy" or "medieval fantasy" because the "dungeon" aspect is usually so ubiquitous it's invisible[^1].

 At the core of it, dungeon fantasy is about a band of adventurers going into dungeons to kill monsters and loot treasure.
 It can certainly feature other